Superdeterminism Without Conspiracy: Conclusions

-Perhaps the most important conclusion of this paper is that we need to be extremely cautious when invoking the notion of an `intervention' in space time, at least in the context of fundamental physics.
-Such interventions form the bedrock of Pearl's causal inference modelling, and causal inference has been used widely in the quantum foundations community to try to analyse the causal structure of quantum physics.
+One of the most important conclusions of this paper is that we need to be extremely cautious when invoking the notion of an `intervention' in space time, at least in the context of fundamental physics.
+Such interventions form the bedrock of Pearl's causal inference modelling \cite{Pearl}, and causal inference has been used widely in the quantum foundations community to try to analyse the causal structure of quantum physics e.g. \cite{Spekkens} \cite{PriceWharton}.
 Here we distinguish between two types of intervention: one that is consistent with the laws of physics and one that is not.
 The effect of the former type of intervention, if it is initially contained within a localised region of space-time, must propagate causally in space-time, constrained by the Lorentzian metric of space time.
 By contrast, the latter type of intervention simply perturbs a state of the universe from a part of state space where the laws of physics hold, to a part of state space where the laws of physics do not hold.
-The metric of state space is not Lorentzian and so if the hypothetical intervention is non-zero in a localised region of space-time, there are no constraints which prevent its effect on the whole of space time being instantaneous - you cannot violate the laws of physics locally and expect the rest of the universe to carry on regardless!
-If this superdeterministic model is correct, theories of quantum physics based on causal inference models which adopt an uncritical acceptance of interventions, regardless of whether they are consistent with the laws of physics or not, will give misleading results.
+If this superdeterministic model is correct, theories of quantum physics based on causal inference models which adopt an uncritical acceptance of interventions will give misleading results.

-We conclude turn the table on the critics: what alternative interpretation of the experimental violation of Bell's inequality makes any sense?
-If we abandon local causality then we have to explain - no-signalling notwithstanding - how Bob's measurement choice could affect Alice's measurement outcome.
-If we abandon realism, we have to explain what it means to say that states of the seemingly real world are `unreal'.
-If we appeal to retrocausality, then we admit a conspiratorial space-time intervention which propagates backwards in time, arguably twice the worse for that.